Edmund Lyons, 1st Baron Lyons: Early Mediterranean service

-Lieutenant Maine Walrond Lyons, one of Edmund Lyons's younger brothers, was killed at the Battle of Navarino in 1827.
+Lieutenant Maine Walrond Lyons (1798 - 1827), one of Edmund's younger brothers, was killed at the Battle of Navarino in 1827.
 The Duke of Clarence, who was the heir presumptive to the British throne, subsequently appointed Edmund, in 1828, to command the 46-gun frigate during the end of the Greek War of Independence.

-Lyons arrived in Malta on 20 May 1828, when Sir Richard Hussey Bickerton and Admiral Saumarez described him, in letters to their Fleet Commander, as 'a man of intelligence and great ability'.
+Lyons arrived on Malta on 20 May 1828, when Sir Richard Hussey Bickerton and Admiral Saumarez described him, in letters to their Fleet Commander, as 'a man of intelligence and great ability'.
 Lyons and his wife rented the most expensive house in Valletta, where they home-schooled their four children in grammar and in Enlightenment philosophy.